attilammagyar/js80p/README.md

 Play softly and this futuristic organ-like patch will sound smooth as butter, but when you start playing with more force, the sound will become angry, fat, and in-your-face.
 The mod wheel increases the level of madness.

+<a id="preset-gloomy-brass"></a>

+### Gloomy Brass

+Turn the mod wheel down for a soft, warm, and fat sound, turn it up for brassy swells, distortion, and reverb.
+Aftertouch adds some harshness and vibrato.

+<a id="preset-gloomy-brass-raindrops"></a>

+### Gloomy Brass Raindrops

+A version of Gloomy Brass where each note is followed by a raindrop after a random amount of time.

+<a id="preset-sawyer-bass"></a>

+### Sawyer-Bass

+A recreation of the iconic resonant bass sweep from Tom Sawyer by Rush.

 <a id="bugs" href="#toc">Table of Contents</a>